-If falling asleep proves to be a major issue increasing the sleep time of the naps by 2 minutes should be tolerable.
-Still, the optimal nap duration is 20 minutes.
-Cores are still recommended to be kept at whole cycle lengths.
-However, if there are issues with severe insomnia persisting after a month the total sleep time of cores can be increased to allow for sufficient time to fall asleep and sleep for whole cycle lengths.
-Having anything of this sort happening is extremely rare.
+If falling asleep proves to be a major issue, increasing the sleep time of the naps by 2 minutes should be tolerable.
+Still, the optimal nap duration is often exactly 20 minutes.
+The cores should be at whole cycle lengths (e.g, 4.5h, 3h) by default.

 - Visualize a pendulum swinging to occupy your mind with something calming.

-- Create a sleep-inducing environment like the dark.
+- Create a sleep-inducing environment like a dark room.

 - Try focusing on your breath, inhale and exhale at regular intervals.
-The¬†Wim Hof breathing method is good further reading on this subject.
+The¬†Wim Hof breathing method is also a strong option.

-- Keep away from thoughts; perhaps try reading something entertaining before sleeping.
+- Stay away from thoughts; perhaps try reading something entertaining before sleeping.

-- Have a hot shower around 1h before sleep time (this especially works for some people, but not for others, so it is best to assess the alertness effects from hot showers while monophasic or at the early stages of adaptation).
+- Have a warm shower around 1-2h before sleep time.
+This has especially worked for a few people, but not for others.
+It would be best to assess the alertness level from warm showers on a monophasic schedule or in the early stage of a polyphasic adaptation.

 - Listen to lulling music, brown/white noise or ASMR.

-- Stay away from situations that increase your alertness levels, like looking at electronic screens, at least 15m before bedtime.
+- Stay away from situations that would boost your alertness levels.
+This include, but not limited to looking at electronic screens at least 15m before bedtime.

 Main author: Crimson